 If you are consistently struggling to deliver project outcomes, take a look at the supporting business processes and workflows.

-• Do end-users understand how to use processes and workflows?
+- Ensure end-users fully understand how to use existing processes and workflows.

-If your organization is using SharePoint for project management, it’s easy to get started with workflows.
+If your organization uses SharePoint for project management, explore Power Automate workflows for project management to get started with automation.